 You can say them that you aware of the possibility, since you often eat at Burger King and know that the customer line often has no end.
 People leave but new people arrive all the time.

 But you are a hard worker, and you do not apply for this job hoping to play games on your cell phone all day long.
 You want to work, you want to learn new stuff, and you are ready to handle everything, including the peak hours.
+Alternatively they may ask you about a situation from the past (Tell us about a time when you felt overwhelmed with the workload), but this change nothing on the attitude you should try to show with your answer.

 What would you do if you did not agree with an opinion or decision of your superior or supervisor?